Hydraulic Dredging, Sediment & Sludge Processing

 In certain cases, the materials being dredged from the lagoon, pit or pond may be contaminated and present environmental hazards that cannot be allowed to escape a containment area.
 Hydraulic dredging conducted by experienced robotic dredge operators and commercial divers represents the safest and most efficient means of capturing contaminated or dangerous materials for dewatering.
 Hydraulic dredging operations focus specifically on the areas excavated, and silt curtains can be placed to control turbidity and effluent more precisely than can be achieved through mechanical excavation.

-Water Intake Sediment Removal/Processing
+Water Intake Hydraulic Dredging & Sediment Removal/Processing

 Power plants, certain factories and industrial operations, along with regional drinking water treatment plants, rely on proper water flow for hydroelectric power generation, process cooling and municipal water supplies.
 Maintenance of water intakes removing sediment, debris, obstructions and damage are critical to safe, reliable operation.